-MEETING OF THE PUBLIC TRUST BOARD Declarations of Interest Report Author and Job Keith Wilshere Responsible Steve Field Title: Interim Trust Secretary Director: Trust Board Chair Recommendation & Action Required Members of the Trust Board are asked to: Approve □ Discuss □ Inform □ Assure ⊠ Assure • The report presents a Register of Directors' interests to reflect the interests of the Trust Board members.
-Advise • The register is available to the public and to the Trust's internal and external auditors, and is published on the Trust's website to ensure both transparency and also compliance with the Information Commissioner's Office Publication Scheme.
-Alert There are no alerts associated with this report.
-Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report.
-Resource implications There are no resource implications associated with this report.
+MEETING OF THE PUBLIC TRUST BOARD Declarations of Interest Report Author and Job Title: Responsible Director: Steve Field Trust Board Chair Recommendation & Action Required Members of the Trust Board are asked to: Approve □ Discuss □ Inform □ Assure ⊠ Assure The report presents a Register of Directors' interests to reflect the interests of the Trust Board members.
+Advise oublished on the Tru mpliance with the In he Trust's internal and st's website to ensure both formation Commissioner's Alert There are no alerts associ iated with this repor t.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with thi s report.
+Resource implications There are no resource implica ations associated w ith this report.
 Legal and/or Equality and Diversity implications It is fundamental that staff at the Trust are transparent and adhere to both our local policy and guidance set out by NHS England and declare any appropriate conflicts of interest against the clearly defined rules.
-Strategic Objectives Safe, high-quality care  Care at home \mathbf{E} Partners ⊠ Value colleag ues  Resources ⊠
+Strategic Objectives Safe, high-quality care ⊠ Care at home ·  Partners ⊠ Value colleag ues 🗵 Resources ⊠